(Disclosure: Some of the links below may be affiliate links)

 Overall, both have pretty similar fees except for foreign currency operations.
 So, when considering everything, Neon is significantly cheaper than Yuh unless you never use operations in foreign currencies.

-To invest in the stock market, you want to minimize your investing fees.
-So, we will compare the investing fees of Neon vs Yuh.
+You want to minimize your investment fees to invest in the stock market.
+So, we will compare the investing fees of Neon and Yuh.

-Neither of these apps has any custody fee!
-This is great since it means you will pay nothing for keeping your shares with them.
+Neither of these apps has a custody fee, which is great because it means you will pay nothing to keep your shares with them.

 With Yuh, you will pay 0.50% to buy a stock or an ETF, with a minimum of 1 CHF.
 With Neon, you will pay 0.50% for a Swiss stock or an ETF and 1.0% for a foreign stock.